hhovhann/parser/INSTRUCTION.md

 The goal is to write a parser in Java that parses web server access log file, loads the log to MySQL and checks if a given IP makes more than a certain number of requests for the given duration.

 Java
 ----

 (1) Create a java tool that can parse and load the given log file to MySQL.
 The delimiter of the log file is pipe (|)

-(2) The tool takes "startDate", "duration" and "threshold" as command line arguments. "startDate" is of "yyyy-MM-dd.HH:mm:ss" format, "duration" can take only "hourly", "daily" as inputs and "threshold" can be an integer.
+(2) The tool takes "accessLog", "startDate", "duration" and "threshold" as command line arguments.
+    "accesslog" =/path/to/access log file
+    "startDate" is of "yyyy-MM-dd.HH:mm:ss" format,
+    "duration" can take only "hourly",
+    "daily" as inputs and "threshold" can be an integer.

 (3) This is how the tool works: